Wilson Lumpkin

 Wilson Lumpkin (January 14, 1783 – December 28, 1870) was an American planter, attorney, and politician.
 He served two terms as the governor of Georgia, from 1831 to 1835, in the period of Indian Removal of the Creek and Cherokee peoples to Indian Territory to make way for development of their lands by European Americans.
 He also served in the state house, and as a United States representative and US Senator.
 He ran from Clarke County, Georgia, in the northeast part of the state.

 Early life

-Born near Dan River, Virginia, Lumpkin moved in 1784 to Oglethorpe County, Georgia, with his parents, who settled near Point Peter and subsequently at Lexington, Georgia.
-He attended the common schools, and taught school and farmed.
-He "read the law" with an established practice, and was admitted to the bar; he commenced practice in Athens, Georgia, in Clarke County in the northeast part of the state.
+Born near Dan River, Virginia, Lumpkin moved in 1784 to Oglethorpe County, Georgia, with his parents, who settled near Point Peter and subsequently in Lexington, Georgia.
+He attended common schools, then taught school and farmed.
+He "read the law" with an established practice and was admitted to the bar; he commenced practice in Athens, Georgia, in Clarke County, in the northeastern part of the state.
 He was of entirely English ancestry; his first immigrant ancestor was Thomas Lumpkin, who moved from England to Virginia during the colonial period.